 Yet as a new era of travel in Japan prepares to dawn, I think all of us have been reminded that you don’t have to travel far to take a great journey.
-If it’s still early 2021, to be sure, many of you reading this will be residents of Kyoto or Osaka looking to escape the treachery of life under Covid-19 for a day or weekend.
+To be sure, Kyoto is as always not just Japan’s former capital, but one of the main anchors of the country’s Kansai region.

-Regardless of when you’re reading this or why you want to get away from Kyoto’s urban core, I’m glad you’re here—and I’m excited to help you get out of town.
+Regardless of why you want to get away from Kyoto’s urban core, I’m glad you’re here—and I’m excited to help you get out of town.

 How to Fit Day Trips into Your Kyoto Itinerary

 As I alluded to in the intro to this post, Kyoto is hard to get away from.
 At a minimum, you’re going to spend a day each amid the temples of Higashiyama, the lush forests of Arashiyama and under the vermillion gates (or drinking in the sake breweries) of Fushimi.
-Given that many travelers spend just three days in Kyoto (or even 2 days in Kyoto), this rules out day trips.
+If you’re one of the travelers spend just three days in Kyoto (or even 2 days in Kyoto), this rules out day trips.

 The Best Day Trips from Kyoto